On Demand (eLearning)

 This course is suggested as a preparatory course for the Concurrent Disorders Certificate Program.

-This course aims to help learners further their understanding of addictive behaviour, which in the current Diagnostic and Statistical Manual includes both substances use issues and problem gambling.
+This 8 modules, self-directed course aims to help learners further their understanding of addictive behaviour, which in the current Diagnostic and Statistical Manual includes both substances use issues and problem gambling.
 We present the biopsychosocial plus (BPS+) model of addiction, which provides a multidimensional way of understanding this complex field.

 The main themes in this course include:

 - social determinants of health